psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 And I am the King of this Land of Joy.

 XCVIII.
-" Here is our gentle, fair young queen,
+"Here is our gentle, fair young queen,
 Mother of Niamh the Golden-baired
 Who crossed for thee the stormy sea
-And thine to be all dangers dared ! "
+And thine to be all dangers dared!"

 XCIX.
 I thanked the king with grateful heart